colinsauze/SCW-tutorial/_episodes/02-logging-in.md

 # Exercises

 > ## Logging into Supercomputing Wales
+>
+> If you haven't already:
+>
-> 1. In your web browser go to [https://my.supercomputing.wales](https://my.supercomputing.wales) and log in with your university username and password.
+> 1. In your web browser go to [My Supercomputing Wales](https://my.supercomputing.wales) and log in with your university username and password.
 > 2. Click on "Reset SCW Password" and choose a new password for logging into the HPC.
 Your username is displayed in the "Account summary" box on the main page.
-Its usually a/b/c/s. and your normal university login details.
+Its usually `a.`/`b.`/`c.`/`s.` and your normal university login details.
-> 3. Log in to sunbird.swansea.ac.uk or hawklogin.cf.ac.uk using your SSH client.
+> 3. Log in to `sunbird.swansea.ac.uk` or `hawklogin.cf.ac.uk` using your SSH client.
 > 4. Run the `sinfo` command to see how busy things are.
 > 5. Try `sinfo --long`, what extra information does this give?
 {: .challenge}